-Please learn how to fit your swim fins to get the best from them.
+Please learn how to fit your fins to get the best from them.
 Happy finning!

-How to fit your swim fins: put on, tighten, take off
+How to fit your fins: put on, tighten, take off

 Putting them on.
 Tightening.
 Taking them off.
 Positioning your fins on your legs.
 Adjusting for best results.